Updated June 18, 2026

 Explore these strategies to see which works best for your audience.

 Clutch data shows that 88% of consumers say a video needs to grab their attention in 30 seconds or less, and short-form platforms like YouTube Shorts, TikTok, and Instagram Reels shrink that window to three seconds or less.
+This is the hook window — the seconds you have to earn the watch.
+(Keeping the watch is a separate, longer budget measured in minutes, which we'll get to.)
 In this environment, the hook itself determines whether the viewer stays or vanishes.

 Strong hooks usually begin with tension, surprise, or recognition.
 A surprising fact or visual — like “Did you know most people waste 40 minutes a day doing this wrong?”— forces the viewer to pause for context.